 Note: Initially, at its launch early this year, the GT-AX11000 was quite buggy.
 After a few rounds of the firmware updates, it now seems ready for prime time.
-And that’s good timing since I’ve just been able to acquire some Wi-Fi 6 clients to put it to the test.
+And that’s good timing since I’ve just acquired some Wi-Fi 6 clients to put it to the test.

 Asus GT-AX1100: A massively bulky box of power

 The router looks even more massive with the antennas attached.
 By the way, I found it quite hard to screw the antennas in tight.
-They tend to stay loose and might droop to a side instead of staying up straight.
-That doesn’t affect the performance but sure is an eyesore.
+They tend to stay loose and might droop instead of staying up straight.
+That doesn’t affect the performance, but it sure is an eyesore.

-Considering Wi-Fi 6 is currently in the early state with a lot of backward compatibility issues, having two 5GHz bands, apart from the ability to host more concurrent clients, translates into some extra advantages.
+Considering Wi-Fi 6 is currently in the early state with many backward compatibility issues, having two 5GHz bands, apart from hosting more concurrent clients, translates into some extra advantages.
 Stuff that dual-band routers, like the Netgear RAX120 or even the Asus RT-AX88U, can’t deliver.

 Specifically, you can use one band in compatibility mode to support the legacy clients and the other in high-performance mode.
 Also, since the GT-AX11000 supports AiMesh, one of the 5GHz can work as a backhaul to increase performance when you use it in a mesh.